Harjot1Singh/harjot.me/src/content/projects/automated-bitcoin-trader/index.md

 This allows the user to run multiple strategies in parallel, and configure the signals which signify a trade.

-The full write-up can be download at the end of this post.
+The full write-up can be downloaded at the end of this post.

 ### Technology